-This brief survey of the Bible will introduce you to the most essential book in the world.
+This brief survey of the Bible will introduce you to the most important book in the world.

-Without a doubt, it will become your most prized possession as you grow as a Jesus follower.
+It will undoubtedly become your most prized possession as you grow as a Jesus follower.

 In particular, where it got its name, how it’s laid out and fits together.